 Dr. Button attended the University of Western Ontario and graduated M.D. in 1949.
 Dr. Button interned at Windsor Metropolitan Hospital from 1949 until 1950.

 Dr. Button married Nancy Jane Milne in Charing Cross in June of 1950.
 They were married by Dr. Button’s father.
-Mrs. Button was the daughter of Richard Ashley Milne and the former Cecile Mary Harris.
-Mrs. Button had a sister named Kathryn.
-Dr. and Mrs. Button were by Dr. Button’s father, Rev. John Button who was a Methodist Minister.
+Mrs. Button was born in London, Ontario in 1930, the daughter of Richard Ashley Milne and the former Cecile Mary Harris.
+Her father was a plumber and she had a sister named Kathryn.
+Mrs. Button trained to be a nurse in London.

 Dr. and Mrs. Button had 5 children; John, Jim, Tom, Doug and Jane.

-Dr. Button purchased the medical practice of Dr. Walter Edward Lake in Ridgetown in February of 1950.
-The practice was located at 51 Main St. and moved to 66 Main Street.
+Eventually the medical practice moved to 66 Main Street.
 Dr. Button was Chief of Staff of the Public General Hospital and he was President of the Kent County Medical Association in 1976 and 1988.
 Dr. Button was a Coroner for 20 years.

 Dr. Button was presented with the Glenn Sawyer Award from the Ontario Medical Association.
 This award is bestowed upon a physician who has greatly contributed to their local community and the medical profession.
 He was also made a Mel Osborne Fellow by the Kiwanis Foundation of Canada.

-Dr. Button retired in June of 1998.
-In his spare time he enjoyed gardening, fishing and woodworking.
+Dr. Button retired in June of 1998 and in his spare time he enjoyed gardening, fishing and woodworking.

 Mrs. Button died in 2000.
 Dr. Button died on January 23rd, 2003.
 They are buried at Greenwood Cemetery in Ridgetown.